 Dementia DiagnosisThe ability to diagnose dementia at an early stage gives physicians the opportunity to treat the symptoms of dementia before it progresses too far

 Furthermore, Scotland has high standards of record keeping within our NHS which can be used to modernise diagnosis and create best practice across the country.
-Ultimately, researchers want to make sure that diagnosis is the same no matter where in Scotland someone lives.

 Latest News in Dementia Diagnosis